 Contact

-Previously, Jackson was director of the executive office at The Chicago Community Trust, a program officer for Get In Chicago, and an adjunct professor at Loyola University.
-She is a board director of Planned Parenthood of Illinois and the Center for Impact Research.
+Previously, Jackson was the director of the executive office at The Chicago Community Trust, a program officer for Get In Chicago, and an adjunct professor at Loyola University.
+She is a board director for the Center for Impact Research.

 Jackson holds a PhD in Sociology from Loyola University and an MA in Clinical Psychology and Child and Adolescent Development from the University of Detroit-Mercy.